 Build healthy habits to protect your family in flu season.

 Wash hands and do it often hands pick up germs where ever you go.
 Touching doorknobs and shopping carts, and everything else that is touched all day long by person after person.
-By training your family to wash hands often you are reducing the amount of germs that make it into your loved one’s bodies.
+By training your family to wash hands often you are reducing the number of germs that make it into your loved one’s bodies.

 Teach children to regularly clean their space at home and when out of the house.
 A disinfectant wipe to wipe down tables, crayon boxes, books, bags, and other tools they carry around will help reduce the number of germs they come by.
 They should do this at least once a week.
 If someone is sick encourage more cleaning than usual.